 Inventory, lb : 0

-Elephant Ear peppers are available in the summer and fall.
+Elephant Ear chile peppers are available in the summer through fall.